 Office hours are by appointment.
 You can book here.

-Maia has academic and professional expertise in political economy, governance and institutions, public finance, public economics, and social and economic networks.
+Maia has academic and professional expertise in political economy, governance and institutions, public finance, aid and development, public economics, and social and economic networks.
 Her work in microeconomic theory looks at collective action problems in networked self-governing environments, and targeted carbon tax reforms in intersectoral production networks.
-Recent research investigates the implications of responsive governance for foreign aid practices, when institutions provide – or not – the functional links that connect citizens to policy choices and outcomes.
-Maia is currently working on a major research project on the recent history of spending control in the UK Treasury, funded by the Nuffield Foundation and ESRC.
+She is a member of a research team working on the recent history of spending control in the UK Treasury, funded by the Nuffield Foundation and ESRC.
+Her recent research focuses on the effects of local agency and decision-making in foreign aid, and how localisation efforts within aid interventions could create space for local decision-making.
+This includes an impact project to develop a decision mapping tool for supporting localisation efforts in aid, funded by ESRC IAA and KCL.

 View Maia’s profile on Google Scholar